 After having a positive experience with a chat/voice assistant; 72% of users placed higher trust in the compnay; 71% shared positive feedback with their close ones; and 64% gave the business high ratings or shared positive feedback on social media!

-Chatbots are on the rise.
+Despite not living up to the hype of its early debut, the future of chatbots is starting to look ever brighter.
 Not only are people more willing to use them but the technologies are getting ever more accessible financially as well as from the technological point of view.

 That doesn’t human conversations are losing on the importance nor that bots are ready to steal our jobs.
 AI & NLP chatbots CAN save us time and resources, though.
 More importantly, they can do it while significantly improving and personalizing the customer experience.